Skip to main content

 The hardening of U-Boot deals with the second link of the chain, one that could be easily broken under special circumstances, e.g.:

-In our threat assessment, we assume these attacks could happen (actually, there is nothing the software can do to prevent the hardware attacks) and we seek to prevent further damage leading from them.
+In the threat assessment, it is assumed these attacks could happen (actually, there is nothing the software can do to prevent the hardware attacks) and the goal is to prevent further damage leading from them.
 Thus, thanks to the hardening, even if these attacks were performed, the boot script would remain restricted to initiating the execution of a genuine kernel with authentic kernel arguments so that the CoT would remain intact.
 That implies an attacker would be thwarted from executing their tampered-with kernel, which could otherwise be employed to carry out various malicious activities.

-To safeguard the second link of the CoT, we identified the need for the following distinct types of hardening:
+To safeguard the second link of the CoT, the following distinct types of hardening were identified:

-We implemented all of those protections as part of our security Yocto/OpenEmbedded meta layer: meta-toradex-security.
+All of those protections are implemented as part of the security Yocto/OpenEmbedded meta layer: meta-toradex-security.

 The U-Boot build system offers the capability to enable or disable commands during the build process, determining their availability at runtime.
 While booting the system typically necessitates a limited set of commands, Toradex, in the interest of providing flexibility, often leaves numerous commands (over 200) accessible.
 This extensive range serves to assist customers in hardware debugging or conducting tests during production.
 While beneficial, it introduces some security concerns, as numerous commands could potentially be exploited to compromise the integrity of the CoT link.

-To solve the problem while keeping flexibility, we introduce the "command whitelisting" feature which allows or denies command execution based on the state of the device with regards to the underlying Secure Boot technology (for NXP-based SoMs, this means HAB or AHAB).
+To solve the problem while keeping flexibility, the "command whitelisting" feature is introduced, which allows or denies command execution based on the state of the device with regards to the underlying Secure Boot technology (for NXP-based SoMs, this means HAB or AHAB).
 Normally, if the device is open most commands are allowed whereas if closed only a small set of them are permitted (basically, those required for booting the device plus a few considered useful and safe).
-This is the default configuration and we expect it to work without customization for most users, but it can be configured when necessary.
+This is the default configuration and it is expected to work without customization for most users, but it can be configured when necessary.

 In fact, the feature provides both a whitelist and a blacklist, with the latter having a higher priority over the former.
 One can specify those lists independently for when the device is in open or closed state.
 The lists are kept inside U-Boot's control device-tree blob (also known as "control DTB" or "control FDT") and their entries identify command categories rather than individual commands; each command was assigned one or more categories.
 Presently, the lists can be modified only at build-time in Yocto but the reason for storing the information within the control DTB is to facilitate its modification through dedicated tooling in the future.